balderdashy/sails-docs/reference/cli/sailsdebug.md

 ### Use node-inspector

-To use node-inspector to debug Sails app, install node-inspector and launch it
+To debug your Sails app using node-inspector, first install and launch it

 ```sh
 $ npm install -g node-inspector